fullmoonissue/tas-scaffolding/README.md

     a.
 Launch Parallels then BizHawk then a game
     b.
 Menu Tools -> Lua Console and then select test-scaffolding.lua file (previously created)
 3. Checks
-    3a.
-No tas file added
-        If an error displayed on the lua console
-        Then fix into test-tas-scaffolding, close the Lua Console and repeat 2b. (to recheck) And once the fix is done, propagate it into the tas-scaffolding project 3b.
-New tas file added
-        Register a new file (make TAS=any% FILE=0-init.lua register, from test-tas-scaffolding folder) Then add an input enough long to be viewed after (ex: input:start(cf + 650, 200) in tas/any%/0-init.lua) Then update the value in configuration/play.lua (local currentTas = 'any%') Then display inputs in BizHawk (View -> Display inputs) Finally, reboot the core (Emulation -> Reboot Core) and check that the framecount overlay and the inputs are displayed
+    Register a new file (make TAS=any% FILE=0-init.lua register, from test-tas-scaffolding project folder) Then add an input enough long to be viewed after (ex: input:start(cf + 650, 200) in tas/any%/0-init.lua) Then update the value in configuration/play.lua (local currentTas = 'any%') Then display inputs in BizHawk (View -> Display inputs) Finally, reboot the core (Emulation -> Reboot Core) and check that the inputs are displayed

-        Repeat 3a.
+    If an error is displayed on the lua console
+    Then fix into test-tas-scaffolding project, close the Lua Console and repeat 2b. (to recheck) And once the fix is done, propagate the fix into the tas-scaffolding project
 ```

 ## Changelog